Nau3D/nau/README.md

 The accompanying interface application (Composer) has debugging features that help the construction of such pipelines.
 With Composer the user can explore all the settings relating to the inputs and outputs of the graphics pipeline.

-It can be used as a teaching tool for shader and ray tracing courses providing a seamless integration between the two rendering approaches.
+It was designed be used as a teaching tool for shader and ray tracing courses providing a seamless integration between the two rendering approaches.

 Some documentation is available at http://nau3d.di.uminho.pt/